 Bees and Wasps are Important

 Bees pollinate important food crops, and honeybees provide people with honey.
 Wasps, although we usually think only about their stings, are also beneficial.
 They kill large numbers of plant-feeding insects and nuisance flies and feed them to their young.2,4 In addition, both bees and wasps have important ecological functions.
-Because of bees' and wasps' many benefits, entomologists, like those at Washington State University,2 advise leaving them alone "unless their stings present a hazard."2 It's sound advice!
+Because of bees' and wasps' many benefits, entomologists, like those at Washington State University,2 advise to "control them only if absolutely necessary."2 It's sound advice!
 If bees or wasps are disturbing your picnics, or if a nest is too close to your home, there are a couple of things to remember.
 While they may appear threatening, many bees and wasps are not aggressive and will only sting when handled or stepped on.
 Most are beneficial to the environment and your garden.